There’s always a plan, just not always a good plan.

 For others, the state’s plan turns out to be a disaster.
 Take a “blended family” with husband and wife on their second marriage, with children by their first marriage.
 The second marriage is strong, lasts a long time, and the couple puts everything they have in joint names, so that no probate is needed when one dies.

 That’s great until the second dies, even just a few minutes after the first.
 The children of the second to die get everything.
 The children of the first to die?
 They get nothing.
 Great plan, right?
-We can call it the "stepchild lottery plan."

 We handle far too many estates, some of very large size, that have either no Will or a self-made Will that is defective in one or more ways.
 Our firm has launched a statewide estate planning service, reached at www.planning-is-loving.com for those who may not be happy with the estate plan that the Florida law has for them if they never get around to doing their own.